-Dr. McGuire earned their bachelor's degree in social sciences from Thomas Edison State University and their graduate degrees in educational leadership for change from Fielding Graduate University.
+Dr. McGuire earned their bachelor's degree in social sciences from Thomas Edison State University and their graduate degrees in Educational Leadership for Change from Fielding Graduate University.
 Dr. McGuire's doctoral dissertation, entitled “Seen but Not Heard: Pathways to Improve Inclusion of LGBT Persons and Sexual Trauma Survivors in Sexual Health Education,” examined the marginalization of sexual minorities within health education on a global scale.
-They currently are earning their Masters of Divinity in Pastoral Counseling at Earlham Seminary where they are studying the intersections of Judaism, trauma-informed care, and restorative justice in faith settings.
+They currently are earning their Masters of Divinity at Earlham Seminary where they are studying the intersections of Judaism, trauma-informed care, and restorative justice in faith settings.

-Dr. McGuire is a certified full-spectrum doula, professional teacher, a certified sexual health educator, and a vinyasa yoga instructor.
+Dr. McGuire is a certified full-spectrum doula, professional teacher, certified sexual health educator, and vinyasa yoga instructor.
 Their experience includes both public and private sectors, middle schools, high schools, and university settings.
 In 2015, they served as the first Sexual Violence Prevention and Education Program Manager at the University of Houston, and in 2017, they became the first Victim Advocate/Prevention Educator at the US Merchant Marine Academy.
-Dr. McGuire is currently an adjunct professor at Widener University where they teach human sexuality courses.
+They have created the world's first certifications in trauma-informed care for industries spanning from law to insurance.

 They are a certified member of the American Association of Sexuality Educators Counselors and Therapists (AASECT), and The Society of Professional Consultants.
 They are a graduate of The National Leaders Council and are currently a fellow with the Institute for Social Innovation where they are researching sexual medicine competency in provider care.
-Dr. McGuire lives in the United States, where they work as an adjunct professor at Widener University and consultant at The National Center for Equity and Agency.
+Dr. McGuire lives in the United States, where they work as an adjunct professor at Widener & Dominican University and CEO at The National Center for Equity and Agency.